Toca's Miracle: Critical reception

 Nick Levine from Digital Spy gave it a fairly mixed review, only awarding it two stars out of five.
 He called it "modest beginnings", but believed that the original version was better, saying "[the original] remained pretty much inescapable for the rest of the year, especially for those who frequented provincial nightclubs and/or cultivated a fondness for freeview video channels."
 He later concluded by saying that "Toca's Miracle" presented more "class", but criticized the use of "class" in a "Euro club banger."

 Commercial performances

 "Toca Me" and "I Need a Miracle" performances

 "Toca Me" entered the top twenty on the UK Singles Chart, where it peaked at number 11.
-The song also entered inside the top twenty on the Irish Singles Chart, peaking at twenty as well.
-The song, however did not pursue the same success on the Dutch Top 100, peaking at number forty-nine.
+The song also entered inside the top twenty of the Irish Singles Chart, peaking at number 20.
+The song, however did not pursue the same success on the Dutch Top 100, peaking at number 49.